This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

 To delete a queue, use the SQDelQueue method.
 Here is a code example on how to delete a queue:

-Set up an operator's workspace
+Set up an agent's workspace

 In this article there is an example on how to use Web SDK.